New Year’s Resolutions for Better Sleep

 8. Create a bedtime routine

 Having an evening routine is important for relaxing and signalling to your brain that it’s time for bed.
-Start by putting away your things from the day and organising what you’ll need in the morning.
+Set a New Year’s resolution to stick to the same calming ritual every night.
+Start by organising what you’ll need in the morning.
 Lay out your clothes, pack your lunch, and then enjoy some screen-free time, such as a warm bath, your skincare routine, or applying essential oils for sleep.
 Not only will this help you wind down, but it will also set you up for an easier and less stressful morning the next day.

 9. Optimise your sleep environment